- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 - Top Commonwealth partners

-The growth in non-EU trade demonstrates that EU membership has not constrained the UK.
-As we see in the section on UK-EU trade, the majority of UK trade is with the EU or non-EU countries with free trade deals with the EU.
-The US and China are the two main exceptions which trade with the EU on WTO terms plus several bilateral agreements.
+As the section on UK-EU trade shows, the majority of UK trade was (and is) with the EU or non-EU countries that have free trade deals with the EU.
+This is despite the US and China trading with the EU through a patchwork of bilateral agreements, instead of a free trade deal.

 Goods and services

-The dominant role of goods in UK trade contrasts with its role in the economy where manufacturing accounts for 10% of GDP and services for 80%.
-Although the manufacturing sector is a relatively small part of the UK economy, it plays a much bigger role in overseas trade.
+The dominant role of goods in UK trade contrasts with manufacturing’s share of economic output where it accounts for 10% of GDP and services account for 80%.
+The UK’s manufacturing sector plays a critical role in overseas trade.

-In 2019, a surplus of £105 billion in services trade partially offset a deficit of £129 billion on goods.
+In 2021, a surplus of £127 billion in services trade partially offset a deficit of £156 billion in goods.

-- UK had a trade deficit of £72 billion with the EU27 and a trade surplus of £48 billion with non-EU countries
+- UK had a trade deficit of £32 billion with the EU and a trade surplus of £3 billion with non-EU countries

-- With the EU27, services produced a £24 billion surplus and goods a £95 billion deficit
+- With the EU, services produced a £37 billion surplus and goods a £69 billion deficit

-- With non-EU countries, services produced an £82 billion surplus and goods a £34 billion deficit
+- With non-EU countries, services produced an £90 billion surplus and goods an £87 billion deficit

-Note on trade statistics: the ONS updates and refines its estimates for trade flows, so the latest ONS figures for 2019 may differ from these.
-This is also why there may be differences between the latest figures and those reported by the House of Commons Library at a particular point in time.
+Note on trade statistics: the ONS updates and refines its estimates for trade flows, so the latest ONS figures may differ.
 The data on services trade, which can be difficult to measure, tends to be less certain than the data for goods trade.
-In addition, as ONS points out, alternative estimates for trade are available, such as Comtrade at the UN.
+Alternative estimates for trade are available, such as those of Comtrade at the UN.

 EU and non-EU export trends